jelmer/dissolve/README.rst

 dissolve
 ========

-The dissolve library helps users replace calls to deprecated library APIs by automatically substituting the deprecated function call with the body of the replacement function.
+The dissolve library helps users replace calls to deprecated library APIs by automatically substituting the deprecated function call with the body of the deprecated function.

 Example
 =======